watanany/GolazoHS/README.md

 # GolazoHS

-This repo is to study haskell parsec.
+This repo is for studying Parsec in Haskell.

 Original: <https://github.com/nikueater/golazo>